SourceKill

 What is SourceKill?

 SourceKill is an emulsified zero valent iron for chlorinated solvent source remediation.
-It is manufactured exclusively for Cascade by TEA, Inc., the first licensee of this NASA patent for DNAPL remediation at Cape Canaveral.
+It is manufactured exclusively for Cascade, the first licensee of this NASA patent for DNAPL remediation at Cape Canaveral.
 SourceKill uses chemical reduction to primarily target known or suspected DNAPL source zones.

 What Makes it so Effective?